-Competences Expected: a,b
+ompetences Expected:

-ppics Learning Outcomes
+pics Learning Outcomes

-System design principles: levels of abstraction (architectural design and detailed design), separation of concerns, information hiding, coupling and cohesion , re-use of standard structures Design Paradigms such as structured design (top-down functional decomposition), object-oriented analysis and design, event driven design, component-level design, data-structured centered, aspect oriented, function oriented, service oriented Structural and behavioral models of software designs Design patterns Relationships between requirements and designs: transformation of models, design of contracts, invariants Software architecture concepts and standard architectures (e.g. client-server, n-layer, transform centered, pipes-and-filters) The use of component desing: component selection, design, adaptation and assembly of components, component and patterns, components and objects (for example, building a GUI using a standar widget set) Refactoring designs using design patterns Internal design qualities, and models for them: efficiency and performance, redundacy and fault tolerance, traceability of requeriments Measurement and analysis of design quality Tradeoffs between different aspects of quality Application frameworks Middleware: the object-oriented paradigm within middleware, object request brokers and marshalling, transaction processing monitors, workflow systems Principles of secure design and coding Principle of fail-safe defaults Principle of psychological acceptability Articulate design principles including separation concerns, information hiding, coupling and cohes and encapsulation [Usage] Use a design paradigm to design a simple softw system, and explain how system design principhave been applied in this design [Usage] Construct models of the design of a simple softw system that are appropriate for the paradigm u to design it [Usage] Within the context of a single design paradigm, scribe one or more design patterns that could be plicable to the design of a simple software system suitable for a given scena discuss and select an appropriate design parad [Usage] For a simple system suitable for a given scena discuss and select an appropriate design parad [Usage] Create appropriate models for the structure and havior of software products from their requirements of a software product and its design, using appriate models [Usage] Explain the relationships between the requirements for a software product and its design, describe software architecture of that system [Usage] For the design of a simple software system with the context of a single design paradigm, describe software architecture of that system [Usage] Given a high-level design, identify the software chitecture by differentiating among common s ware architectures such as 3-tier, pipe-and-filter, client-server [Usage] Investigate the impact of software architectures lection on the design of a simple system [Usage] Apply simple examples of patterns in a software sign [Usage] Select suitable components for use in the design software product [Usage] Explain how suitable components might need to adapted for use in the design of a software product [Usage] Design a contract for a typical small software component for use in a given system [Usage]
+System design principles: levels of abstraction (architectural design and detailed design), separation of concerns, information hiding, coupling and cohesion, re-use of standard structures Design Paradigms such as structured design (top-down functional decomposition), object-oriented analysis and design, event driven design, component-level design, data-structured centered, aspect oriented, function oriented, service oriented Structural and behavioral models of software designs: Design patterns Relationships between requirements and designs: transformation of models, design of contracts, invariants Software architecture concepts and standard architectures (e.g. client-server, n-layer, transform centered, pipes-and-filters) The use of component desing: component selection, design, adaptation and assembly of components, component and patterns, components and objects (for example, building a GUI using a standar widget set) Refactoring designs using design patterns Internal design qualities, and models for them: efficiency and performance, redundacy and fault tolerance, traceability of requeriments Measurement and analysis of design quality Tradeoffs between different aspects of quality Application frameworks Middleware: the object-oriented paradigm within middleware, object request brokers and marshalling, transaction processing monitors, workflow systems Principles of secure design and coding Principle of least privilege Principle of fail-safe defaults Principle of psychological acceptability Articulate design principles including separation concerns, information hiding, coupling and cohesic and encapsulation [Usage] Use a design paradigm to design a simple softwar system, and explain how system design princip have been applied in this design [Usage] Construct models of the design of a simple softwar system that are appropriate for the paradigm us to design it [Usage] Within the context of a single design paradigm, of scribe one or more design patterns that could be a plicable to the design of a simple software system [Usage] For a simple system suitable for a given scenar discuss and select an appropriate design paradigm [Usage] Create appropriate models for the structure and I havior of software products from their requirement specifications [Usage] Explain the relationships between the requirement for a software product and its design, using appririate models [Usage] For the design of a simple software system with the context of a single design paradigm, describe the software architecture of that system [Usage] Given a high-level design, identify the software architectures such as 3-tier, pipe-and-filter, a client-server [Usage] Investigate the impact of software architectures i lection on the design of a simple system [Usage] Apply simple examples of patterns in a software or sign [Usage] Select suitable components for use in the design or software product [Usage] Explain how suitable components might need to adapted for use in the design of a software product [Usage] Design a contract for a typical small software coponent for use in a given system [Usage]

-Apply models for internal and external qualities in designing software components to achieve an acceptable tradeoff between conflicting quality expects [14]
+Apply models for internal and external qualities in designing software components to achieve an acceptable tradeoff between conflicting quality expects [I.s.]